tmr232/gengen/golab_talk.md

 # Generating Generators

-Now, as nice as that generator syntax is, we still have one problem - it isn't Go.
+Now, as nice as that generator syntax is, we still have one problem - it still isn't Go.

 We can write this code, but we cannot run it.

-To circumvent this issue, we're going to use code generation.
-We'll take our generators, written in pretend-Go, and automatically generate real-Go implementations.
+We need to take our pretend-Go syntax, and generate real-Go code.

-After all, the talk _is_ called "Generating Generators"

 To generate our implementation code, we'll use some of Go's fantastic tooling for code-analysis and code-generation.